vtoth13/fare-prediction/README.md

 - Business Requirement: Helps meet the business goal of accurate fare prediction.

 Each page is navigable through the sidebar, and the design ensures that both non-technical and technical users can interact with the dashboard easily.

+## Deployment

+The project was deployed using [Render.com](https://render.com/), which offers a simple platform for hosting applications.

+### Deployment Steps on Render.com

+1.  **Create a Render.com account**:

+    *   Navigate to [Render.com](https://render.com/) and sign up for an account if you don’t have one.

+2.  **Connect GitHub repository**:

+    *   Link your GitHub account to Render by clicking on **New** and selecting **Web Service**.
+This will allow you to deploy the project directly from your GitHub repository.

+3.  **Select repository and branch**:

+    *   Choose the fare-prediction repository and select the main branch for deployment.

+4.  **Configure environment**:

+    *   Set up the necessary environment variables and choose the deployment region.
+Ensure that you have added a `requirements.txt` and `Procfile` to your repository for Streamlit deployment.

+5.  **Deploy the app**:

+    *   Render will automatically detect the Python environment and install the necessary dependencies from the requirements.txt file.

+    *   After deployment, you will receive a URL where your Streamlit application is accessible.

+6.  **Access the application**:

+    *   Once the deployment is complete, you can access the application using the provided URL, and the app will be live for users to interact with.

+7.  **Monitor**:

+    *   Render provides logs for monitoring your application and ensuring uptime.

+By following these steps, the application is successfully deployed and accessible to users.
+The platform ensures scalability and easy management of updates or future deployments.